Slit-strip Ising boundary conformal field theory 1: Discrete and continuous function spaces: Continuum function spaces and decompositions

 Given that these constants thus account for the most nontrivial geometric input to our main result, we note that explicit expressions for them can be obtained similarly to the above proof by expanding monomials of the map (between the slit half-plane and the half-plane) $\psi(\tilde{w}) = \frac{\sqrt{1+\tilde{w}^2}}{2}$ and its inverse.
 In the following, we will write $w$ for the variable in the half-plane, and $\tilde{w}$ for the slit half-plane; the boundary point $0$ in the slit half-plane corresponds to two prime ends $0_-,0_+$, approached from left and right respectively.

 Also note that we are considering holomorphic functions in a neighborhood of a boundary pole where they have Riemann boundary values.
 Using a pull-back to the half-plane, we may define their Schwarz reflection, which may be uniquely expanded in a Laurent series: this guarantees the existence and uniqueness of the expansions.
-The constants can then be expressed as follows: